 Before December 27, 2016, National Interest Waivers (NIW) were adjudicated and processed under the NYSDOT case framework, requiring the applicant to meet all of the following three requirements: (1) that the foreign national’s endeavor is national in scope; (2) that the foreign national’s work is intrinsically meritorious; and, (3) that there are factors that outweigh the need to test the U.S. labor market through the labor certification application process.

-This has changed as of DECEMBER 27, 2016, by a case called the Matter of Dhanasar.
 This new precedent provides a clearer guideline for National Interest Waiver (NIW) adjudications and also covers a broader range of services and endeavors by foreign nationals to qualify for National Interest Waiver (NIW).
 Under the Matter of Dhanasar a National Interest Waiver (NIW) applicant must show (1) that the foreign national’s proposed endeavor has both substantial merit and national importance; (2) that the foreign national is well-positioned to advance the proposed endeavor; and, (3) that, on balance, it would be beneficial to the United States to waive the job offer and the labor certification application requirement.

 Green Card Through Investment